© 2009 Richard Pallaziol, Weapons of Choice ™- all rights reserved

 Why have I written this book?

-I’ve had the pleasure of working with some wonderful artists and technicians who work indefatigably to create the joy and magic that is live theatre.
-These are people who work for nationally respected operas, professional theatre companies, high school drama clubs, middle school literature programs, and community theatre troupes of every size and composition.
-I greatly respect and am in awe of the talent and energy found at every level of this nation’s theatrical community.
-But as anyone who has seen a goodly amount of theatre can empathize, I have also felt the embarrassed pain of seeing and being involved with a lot of shows that miss the mark.
+But as anyone who has seen a goodly amount of theatre can empathize, I have also felt the embarrassed pain of seeing and being involved with a lot of shows that missed the mark.
 Sometimes a rumbling train wreck of a show has no hope of salvation; sometimes the lack of talent in key segments of the production team destroys any spark of intelligence that might have been possible.
 But sometimes it is the more insidious wearing down of the audience, chipping away at their patience and tolerance until they can’t say that they have seen a bad show, but they are clearly dissatisfied with the overall result.
-Sometimes these irritants are unavoidable, and they certainly pop-up in any style of theatre.
-Sometimes the flaws are from lack of research; sometimes from unfamiliarity with the subject.
-For example, it always grieves me to see versions of Evita.
-The show is set in Argentina, but the tango singer is invariably wearing a ruffled shirt from Cuba and is backed up by two flamenco dancers of Spain, and is not even singing a tango.
-But theatrical flaws seem to strike with their most cruel vengeance in period plays.

-I’m sure you have seen what I have seen: American actors as a group have a tremendous difficulty doing anything outside of modern realism.
+I’m sure you have seen what I have seen: American actors as a group have tremendous difficulty doing anything outside of modern realism.
 We often don’t know how to stand or speak or walk in a way that convinces audiences that they are watching a slice of life of a previous time.

 Then there are the fight scenes, most of which seem as though the acting stops while we watch some people fight, and once that’s over the play resumes again.
 It’s as though there is a disconnect between violence and the world of theatre.
 Although these two characteristics would at first appear to be unrelated, I’ve come to see that they have the same root cause.